Movie Genre Classification by Language Augmentation and Shot Sampling: Experiments

-\textbf{Datasets.} We evaluate MMShot on MovieNet~\cite{huang2020movienet} and Condensed Movies~\cite{bain2020condensed}.
-The released version of MovieNet contains 1.1K movies and 30K trailers.
-According to the provided trailer URLs, we downloaded source videos from youtube.
-After filtering out invalid links and unlabeled trailers, we got 28,466 trailers in total.
-Following~\cite{huang2020movienet}, we randomly split the 28K trailers into training, validation, and test set by ratio 7:1:2.
+\textbf{Datasets.} We evaluate Movie-CLIP on MovieNet~\cite{huang2020movienet} and Condensed Movies~\cite{bain2020condensed}.
+The released version of MovieNet contains 1.1K movies and 30K trailers, which are provided as URLs.
+Filtering out invalid links and unlabeled trailers resulted in 28,466 trailers remaining.
+As MovieNet~\cite{huang2020movienet} does not release their testing split, we randomly split the 28K trailers into training, validation, and test sets, following the ratio of 7:1:2 in~\cite{huang2020movienet}.
 Condensed Movies consists of 33K movie clips from 3,600 movies.
-After we processed Condensed Movies using the same procedure as MovieNet, we get 22,174 movie clips.
-We split the dataset into 15,521 training clips, 2,217 validation clips, and 4,436 testing clips.
+After we processed Condensed Movies using the same procedure as MovieNet, we obtained 22,174 movie clips.
+We split the dataset into 15,521/2,217/4,436 train/val/test clips, respectively.

-\textbf{Metrics.} Following~\cite{huang2020movienet}, we adopt recall@0.5, precision@0.5, and mean average precision (mAP) as our evaluation metrics.
-Here 0.5 is the threshold to distinguish positive prediction and negative prediction.
-Since the distribution of movie genres is extremely unbalanced, we report the scores at both ``macro'' level and ``micro'' level.
-A ``macro'' average means calculating metrics for each genre and treating them equally.
-It weighs each class equally and hence does not take label imbalance into account.
-In contrast, a ``micro'' average means calculating the metrics globally.
-It aggregates the contributions of all classes and therefore deals with label imbalance.
-In other words, ``macro'' amplifies the impact of samples belonging to small categories while ``micro'' considers each sample equally.
+\textbf{Metrics.} Following~\cite{huang2020movienet}, we adopt recall@0.5 and precision@0.5, which refers to using a 0.5 threshold to distinguish between positive and negative predictions as our evaluation metrics.
+We also use mean average precision (mAP).
+Given the considerable unbalanced distribution of movie genres, we report the assessment scores at ``macro'' and ``micro'' levels.
+The ``macro'' average weights the metrics equally for each genre, thereby ignoring the label imbalance.
+Within the ``micro'' average, the metrics are computed across all categories.
+It aggregates the contributions of all classes.
+In simpler terms, ``macro'' accentuates the influence of samples attributed to smaller categories, while ``micro'' assigns equal importance to every single sample.

+\textbf{Baselines.} Following~\cite{huang2020movienet}, we first compare Movie-CLIP with several established models, namely TSN~\cite{wang2016temporal}, I3D~\cite{carreira2017quo}, TRN~\cite{zhou2018temporal}, and Trailer-Storylines~\cite{huang2018trailers}.
+Our reported results for these models are taken from~\cite{huang2020movienet}.
+In addition, we extend our evaluation to include adaptations from video classification and retrieval: SlowFast~\cite{feichtenhofer2019slowfast}, Uniformer~\cite{li2023uniformer}, and Imagebind~\cite{girdhar2023imagebind}.
+We reproduce these models, drawing from either their official code repositories or the MMAction2~\cite{2020mmaction2} framework.
+To ensure a fair comparison, we finetune these models' video encoders on each dataset and replace their prediction heads with our custom-designed multi-label genre classifiers.